SwaCool27/E-commerce-api/README.md

 Usage

--API Endpoints: Detailed documentation of available endpoints can be found in the docs directory.
+*API Endpoints: Detailed documentation of available endpoints can be found in the docs directory.
--Testing: Use tools like Postman or Insomnia to interact with the API.
+*Testing: Use tools like Postman or Insomnia to interact with the API.

 <h3>Technologies Used</h3>

--Node.js
+*Node.js
--Express.js
+*Express.js
--MongoDB
+*MongoDB
--Mongoose
+*Mongoose
--JWT for Authentication
+*JWT for Authentication
--Yarn for Package Management
+*Yarn for Package Management